alexandramharris/precipitation-scraper/README.md

 # precipitation-scraper

-<p>Scrapes snowfall, rainfall and wind gust data for Capital Region and Hudson Valley areas.
+<p>Scrapes snowfall, rainfall, ice and wind gust data for Capital Region and Hudson Valley areas.
 Incorporated version for Connecticut market.
 Links to a Google Sheet used to power Datawrapper and MapLibre graphics.</p>